mjumbewu/icathack-site/workshop.md

 <div class="presenter-start">-</div>
 ![Angela Oduor](images/angela_oduor.jpg)

-*Angela Oduor* a software developer with Ushahidi, non-profit tech company, born in Africa, which specializes in developing free and open source software for information collection, interactive mapping and data curation.
+*Angela Oduor* is a software developer with Ushahidi, non-profit tech company, born in Africa, which specializes in developing free and open source software for information collection, interactive mapping and data curation.
 She is a recent First Class honors graduate from Strathmore University with a degree in Business